tjukanovt/QGIS-tutorial/sample_data/task3_analyze_data/readme.md

 # Task description
-In this task you can explore public toilets in Amsterdam and perform basic GIS operations with them.
+In this task you can explore metro and tram stations in Amsterdam and perform basic GIS operations with them.